Psychedelic/cap-docs/docs/index.md

 - [ICSnakes (NFTs)](https://xn--4n8h7h.ws/)
 - [ICPSquad (NFTs)](https://twitter.com/ICPSquadNFT)

 As for **Plug's integration**, it isn't only to show users the transaction history of tokens/NFTs in their wallet that support Plug.
 With CAP, Plug can provide its users with transaction history data regardless of whether the NFT or Token has integrated CAP yet.

 A partial transaction history will be integrated through Plug in CAP, which will **seed** the information so that users **can always see where the assets in their wallet went, and what happened to them**.
-When the project decides to fully integrate CAP, it can seamlessly continue this transaction history natively.
+When the NFT/Token decides to fully integrate CAP, it can seamlessly continue this transaction history natively.